Balintataw/RN-App-Generator/README.md

 # React Native White-label

-Skeleton project for creating a white-label application with React Native.
+Scaffolding project for creating a white-label application generator with React Native.

 ## About